tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 ## What is a story?

 Acceptance criteria are usually discussed in terms of _user stories_ so it's worth while making sure we have a common understanding of what makes up a story.
-Agile processes often focus on stories as a way of gathering requirements and organising them into deliverable chunks that have _business value_[^fowler-definition].
+Agile processes often focus on stories as a way of gathering requirements and organising them into deliverable chunks that have _business value_.
+In [Planning Extreme Programming](http://amzn.to/14EflKC), Kent Beck and Martin Fowler describe a user story as "a chunk of functionality that is of value to the customer".
 It's common to associate acceptance tests with stories.
 Once the tests are passing, a story is considered finished.
 There's a close relationship between stories and acceptance testing.

-[^fowler-definition]: In [Planning Extreme Programming](http://amzn.to/14EflKC), Beck and Fowler describe a user story as "a chunk of functionality that is of value to the customer."

 Mike Cohen [describes user stories](http://www.mountaingoatsoftware.com/topics/user-stories) as follows.